All You Need to Know for Your Visit

 You can ask the City Public Works Dept. here.

 The MAPS 3 Scissortail Park project was planned using a public, resident-driven process including input and guidance from the MAPS 3 Park subcommittee, MAPS 3 Citizens Advisory Board, and City Council.
-Professional consultants included Hargreaves Associates and ADG.
+Professional consultants included Hargreaves Associates, ADG, and Butzer Architects and Urbanism.

 Downey Contracting, an Oklahoma City company, constructed the Park.
 Crews broke ground on June 29, 2017, and worked for more than two years.
 The Park opened to the public on September 27, 2019.

 Scissortail Park is a project of MAPS 3, a $777-million, debt-free capital improvement program to advance the quality of life in Oklahoma City.
 It was funded by a one-cent sales tax initiative that began in April 2010 and ended in December 2017.
 The Park project budget was $132 million to build a 70-acre downtown park including a cafe, lake, event pavilions, great lawn and stage.

 Scissortail Park will be almost 70 acres total.
 The 36-acre Upper Park stretches from Oklahoma City Boulevard to the Skydance Bridge, which crosses Interstate 40 into the future 34-acre Lower Park.
 Construction begins on the Lower Park in 2020 and is scheduled to be finished in 2021.

 - Lake and Boathouse: The Boathouse will have a concession stand, public restrooms and a shaded patio.
 Guests can rent pedal boats, including ones that are ADA-accessible, kayaks, and stand-up paddle boards (coming soon) to enjoy the 3.7-acre lake under a shaded pavilion.
 This area can be rented for parties and events.

 - Lake Bridge: The 240-foot bridge spanning the lake will have spectacular views of the Park, the OKC skyline, and historic Union Station.